marcosRoos/school-exam-2022-agile-library/README.md

 I used 'target="_blank"' but it did not work, so you must manually open the links below in a new tab.

 ### Important : Promises may take a while and you may need to refresh the data manually, it worked fine on localhost, but on free heroku it gets very slow, so, i decided to let the timeout time in 1000ms, and let the user refresh data by clicking "pesquisar".
+If you which to see it run fast, download the repository, enter "json" folder and use `npm start` command to start the localhost, take the adress and use it on `_url` variable at "biblioteca-api.js" ("front" folder).

 <a href="https://marcosroos.github.io/school-exam-2022-agile-library/" target="_blank" >Click here to acess the front-end</a>